Do expats from Maryland still owe Maryland state taxes?

 This move can result in substantial tax savings, especially for those with high annual incomes, who would otherwise face steep state tax bills in Maryland.

-For individuals with income exceeding the Foreign Earned Income Exclusion (FEIE) limit of $126,500 in 2024, moving to a no-income-tax state can be particularly beneficial as it shields more of their income from state taxes.
+For individuals with income exceeding the Foreign Earned Income Exclusion (FEIE) limit of $126,500 in 2024, moving to a no-income-tax state can be particularly beneficial, as it shields even more of their income from state taxes.

 Inheritance tax benefits

-Moving to a state with zero state income tax can provide extra advantages in terms of inheritance and estate taxes.
+Moving to a state with no state income tax can provide extra advantages in terms of inheritance and estate taxes.
 States like Florida, Texas, and Nevada, which do not have a state income tax, also have favorable estate tax laws.
-This can be very beneficial for high-net-worth individuals who want to reduce their tax burden after they pass away.
+This can be very beneficial for high-net-worth individuals who want to reduce the estate and inheritance tax burdens on their families.

 Flexibility and mobility

-Moving domicile to a no-income-tax state enhances flexibility and mobility, allowing individuals to travel or live in multiple locations without worrying about high state tax bills.
-This is ideal for high-income earners who may have business interests in different states or countries and for retirees who wish to spend their golden years exploring new places.
+Moving your domicile to a no-income-tax state enhances flexibility and mobility, allowing individuals to travel or live in multiple locations without worrying about high state tax bills.
+This is ideal for high-income earners with business interests in different states or countries and for retirees looking forward to spending their golden years exploring new places.

 Florida Residency information